pnmeka/rustllm_api/README.md

 Once you have the binary ready:

-    rustllm_api $write a message
+    ./rustllm_api $write a message

-    rustllm_api Write a python code to generate a qr code from hello world
+    ./rustllm_api Write a python code to generate a qr code from hello world